 Insects that are annoying or harmful to humans are annoying and harmful to pets as well.
 In fact, mosquitos can carry diseases that dogs and cats are more likely to contract than humans.
 The biggest risk from mosquitos for pooches is heartworms.
-Mosquitos carrying heartworms are found everywhere in the U.S. and exposure is fairly common.
-But preventative measures are very easy to come by.
-Using a regular heartworm preventative can save your pooches life.
+Mosquitos carrying heartworms are found everywhere in the U.S., and exposure is fairly common.
+But preventive measures are very easy to come by.
+Using a regular heartworm preventive can save your pooch’s life.

 Another risk, while rare, can affect both cats and dogs.
 Eastern equine encephalitis virus, known as EEEV, is also carried by mosquitos, which makes controlling the pests all the more important.

 When controlling pests, keep in mind that citronella can be harmful to pets.
 Citronella fume inhalation can cause pneumonia, and citronella ingestion can lead to nervous system disorders.
 The same goes for insect repellants.
 So only use repellant made specifically for pets.
 Also, be particularly cautious of repellents containing DEET.
 And if you’re using those repellants on yourself, make sure you keep the dog kisses to a minimum.